oielbanna/piclette/README.md

 ## Contributing
 Any contributions you make are **greatly appreciated**.
-Fork the repo, do a pull request and I'll take a look as soon as I can.
+Fork the repo, create a pull request and I'll take a look as soon as I can.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.